FLN Evaluation 2025, check the tholimettu evaluation from here

 = 9 X 100 / 4 X 3 = 75%.

-For this every day there is a library period for all the classes.
-In this period, books should be read with the children as mentioned in the program “READ – Read, Enjoy and Development“.
-3 days in Telugu and 3 days in English story books should be read in the library period.
-It accelerates children’s learning and helps in skill development.
+For this, every day, there is a library period for all the classes.
+In this period, books should be read with the children as mentioned in the program “READ-Read, Enjoy, and Development.”
+Storybooks in Telugu and English should be read for three days in the library period.
+This accelerates children’s learning and helps in skill development.

 Working days for teaching and learning process